kempniu/kodivc/README.md

 _NOTE: Every mode switching command has to be the __only__ command in a batch in order to work._

-_NOTE: The input buffer is cleared whenever you enter the spelling mode._ (Remember that when you initially spell some letters, then switch to normal mode to enter some fancy characters and then try to switch back to spelling mode.)
+_NOTE: The input field is automatically cleared whenever you enter the spelling mode._ (Remember that when you initially spell some letters, then switch to normal mode to enter some fancy characters and then try to switch back to spelling mode.)

 #### Letters ####